jamzi/devhealth/content/blog/gamify-your-habits/index.md

 In the app, the main domains are habits, dailies, todos, and rewards:

 - **Habits**.
-You would list the habits you want to establish here.
-They can be positive or negative and by completing positive habits, you gain in-app gold and experience and lose it by doing the negative habit.
+You can list the habits you want to establish here.
+They can be positive or negative and by completing positive habits, you gain in-app gold and experience.
+You also lose health by doing a negative habit.

 ![Habitica Habits UI](./habitica-habits.jpg)

 - **Dailies**.
 These are recurring tasks you do every day, week or month.
-You have fine-grained controls about when to do these.
-You lose in-app health by not completing dailies.
-If you lose too much health you virtually die and lose a level.
+The app offers fine-grained controls to set up dailies and you lose in-app health by failing to complete them.
+If you lose too much health, your character will die and lose a level.

 ![Habitica Dailies UI](./habitica-dailies.jpg)

 - **Todos**.
 The tasks you do once or rarely.
 Long term or more complex todos can be broken down with checklists.
-You gain
+You gain experience points and gold by doing todos.

 ![Habitica Todos UI](./habitica-todos.jpg)

 - **Rewards**.
-It's important to reward yourself for the hard work you did.
 You can buy rewards with in-app earned gold and rewards are ranging from character equipment like swords, hats, etc to custom rewards that you can define.

 ![Habitica Rewards UI](./habitica-rewards.jpg)

-They have a great [wiki page](https://habitica.fandom.com/wiki/Habitica_Wiki) and you can interact with your character on the go with either [iOS](https://apps.apple.com/us/app/habitica-gamified-taskmanager/id994882113) or [Android app](https://play.google.com/store/apps/details?id=com.habitrpg.android.habitica&hl=en).
+Habitica has a great [wiki page](https://habitica.fandom.com/wiki/Habitica_Wiki) and you can interact with your character on the go with either [iOS](https://apps.apple.com/us/app/habitica-gamified-taskmanager/id994882113) or [Android app](https://play.google.com/store/apps/details?id=com.habitrpg.android.habitica&hl=en).

 ### Resources